dpasca/chatnext-ads-content/README.md

-# Custom Ads Configuration for OykGames
+# Custom Ads Configuration for OYK Games

 This directory contains the configuration and media files for your custom reward ads system.

 ## Current Setup

-This example configuration promotes three games from your OykGames portfolio:
+This example configuration promotes three games from your OYK Games portfolio:

 1. **Adventure Quest** (30 credits) - Epic RPG with video trailer
 2. **Space Shooter Pro** (20 credits) - Action shooter with screenshot